-The Most Important Social Selling Activities, According to Top Performers
+The Most Important Modern Selling Activities, According to Top Performers

 June 7, 2018

-But as a practice, social selling isn’t quite so cut-and-dry.
+But as a practice, modern selling isn’t quite so cut-and-dry.
 This is still relatively new ground for a lot of sales professionals.

 With only so much time in a day to dedicate to the tactic, how can you be sure you’re prioritizing the most valuable activities, and not wasting your time on ineffective ones?

-Let their experience and expertise guide you as you formulate your own blueprint for social selling mastery.
+Let their experience and expertise guide you as you formulate your own blueprint for modern selling mastery.

 Build Out Your Network

 “Some people focus too heavily on the selling part of social selling, but it is important to focus on the social part as well.
 True results are only as strong as your network.
 When you prospect, and see that your connections who can make referrals are people you don’t really know it’s time to reach out and suggest a conversation to get to know each other better.” — Beth Granger (via Top Dog Social Media)